HVAC Equipment

 Here’s something that we frequently see when cleaning air ducts in older buildings.

-If you have vents like this that are in need of repair, call us at City Duct Cleaning for a free estimate.
+If you have air ducts like these in need of repair, contact us at City Duct Cleaning for a free estimate on our professional air duct cleaning services.

 Another common thing we see while visiting older homes has to do with the return air vent right near the front door… the metal inside is often rotted out because over the years shoes and wet boots have been placed on the grill, causing the metal to rust out over time.